 Video Captures Iowa Pollinators at Work

-Want to learn more about prairie pollinators?
+Our 2020 theme, “Pollinators,” focused attention towards prairie pollinators.
+Our community artists went crazy with more than 80 paintings of bees, butterflies, wasps, bats, hummingbirds and more.
 In this YouTube video, retired state park ranger Alan Carr takes us on a walk through the 9-acre prairie at the Henry A. Wallace Country Life Center.
 Watch as some of Iowa’s most common pollinators do their critical and fascinating work.

 Supported in part by the Knock Family Charitable Fund.